Baron Wentworth: Barons Wentworth (1529; reverted)

-Baron Wentworth (1628)
+Barons Wentworth (1628)

 The title Baron Wentworth, of Wentworth-Woodhouse, Baron of Newmarch and Oversley, was created in 1628 in the Peerage of England for Sir Thomas Wentworth, 2nd Baronet of Wentworth Woodhouse in the County of York.
 The following year, in 1629, he was further advanced in the peerage to become Viscount Wentworth.
 In January 1640, this Lord Wentworth was created Earl of Strafford and Baron Raby.
 He served as Lord Deputy of Ireland from 1632 until 1640.